bureau-of-archieves/simpleshop/readme.md

 Future Todo List
 -----------
+ * support for named inline representation - a property annotation that combines interpolate and displayFormat with a name
  * Support full internationalization - in jsp and angular.
  * Separate template and data.
 This way a type of template can be cached by the client.
  * drag and drop swap view positions.